shift-left-test/meta-shift-plugin/README.md

 ## How to use

-Please refer to the [wiki link](http://mod.lge.com/hub/yocto/meta-shift-plugin/-/wikis/home) for more information.
+Please refer to the wiki page for more information.

 ## License